 Mortgage Loan Closing Costs

-An overview of closing costs associated with the FHA, Conventional and Jumbo loan programs.
+An overview of closing costs associated with FHA, Conventional, and Jumbo loan programs.

-When you look at your closing costs for your FHA, conventional or jumbo mortgage, each section of the GFE reflects various associated closing costs.
-Again, many consumers and "financial experts" don't realize that 70 to 80% of your costs to close are third party costs outside the control of the mortgage originator or lender.
-Further, these other third party costs are many times controlled by the borrower, or the seller.
+When you look at the closing costs for your FHA, conventional, or jumbo mortgage, each section of the GFE reflects various associated closing costs.
+Again, many consumers and "financial experts" don't realize that 70% to 80% of your costs to close are third party costs outside the control of the mortgage originator or lender.
+Further, these other third party costs are many times controlled by the borrower or the seller.

 Breaking Down Closing Costs

-Basically, there are Four Sections of costs associated with closing your loan.
-Each section has its own set of fee's that are reflective of either Lender Requirements, Title Company/Attorney Requirements or Government Requirements.
-Do keep in mind, that these fees will vary by the mortgage loan program, property type and state.
+Basically, there are four sections of costs associated with closing your loan.
+Each section has its own set of fees that are reflective of lender requirements, title company/attorney requirements,or government requirements.
+Do keep in mind that these fees will vary by the mortgage loan program, property type, and state.

 • Points - If you're buying down your interest rate, it will impact your TIL.

-• The actual property - Part of your closing costs involve prepaid for property taxes, homeowner insurance and sometimes HOA's and other recurring fees associated with a home, town home or condo.
-For home buyers, this can dramatically affect the accuracy based upon the property you actually end up contracting to purchase.
-When evaluating a home for purchase, you should look at current property taxes, is the home in a flood zone, HOA fees, CCD's and other fees that might be associated with the property before you make an offer.
-Property taxes are based upon assessed value, if the taxes are to low based upon the value, you need to look at comparable home to see exactly how much property taxes will be as once the property is purchased by you, the property value will be reassessed and the property taxes adjusted by the tax appraisers office.
+• The Actual Property - Part of your closing costs involve prepaid property taxes, homeowner insurance, and sometimes HOAs and other recurring fees associated with a home, town home, or condo.
+For home buyers, this can dramatically affect the accuracy, based upon the property you actually end up contracting to purchase.
+When evaluating a home for purchase, you should look at current property taxes, find out if the home is in a flood zone, and determine HOA fees, CCDs, and other fees that might be associated with the property before you make an offer.
+Property taxes are based upon assessed value; if the taxes are too low based upon the value, you need to look at comparable home to see exactly how much property taxes will be.
+This is due to the fact that once the property is purchased by you, the property value will be reassessed and the property taxes adjusted by the tax appraisers office.

-• Your State - Some state have higher fees for purchasing a home.
-Further, some states may mandate closings using an attorney.
+• Your State - Some states have higher fees for purchasing a home.
+Furthermore, some states may mandate closings using an attorney.
 In these states, the costs to close are typically higher than those states which don't require the use of attorney to complete a real estate transaction.

-4. What are the lender fees being charged (underwriting, application fee, audit review, appraisal review, loan processing fee etc.)
+4. What lender fees are being charged (underwriting, application fee, audit review, appraisal review, loan processing fee, etc.).

-5. When refinancing, how accurate are your insurance, property taxes and other known costs.
+5. When refinancing, how accurate your insurance, property taxes, and other known costs are.

 6. When purchasing, unless you have a property under contract, everything else is just a guess by the mortgage originator.

-Unfortunately, many consumers don't receive, or believe, the counsel they need from their mortgage originator or real estate agent.
-In other instances, some Lenders and Brokers have attempted to "avoid" this process of providing you with full and accurate disclosures, and used the fact that it was an "Estimate" to not fully disclose what your real closing costs will be and what factors can really impact your final costs to close.
+Unfortunately, many consumers don't receive (or believe) the counsel they need from their mortgage originator or real estate agent.
+In other instances, some lenders and brokers have attempted to "avoid" this process of providing you with full and accurate disclosures, using the fact that it was an "estimate" to not fully disclose what your real closing costs will be and what factors can really impact your final costs to close.

-In order for a mortgage originator to facilitate this GFE accuracy, they really must have an application, credit report and full client consultation.
-You the customer, have been mislead into believing shopping on rate is the most important thing, when in fact, it's far more important to work with someone who has integrity and provides you with sound counsel on the risks associated with any give mortgage product.
+In order for a mortgage originator to facilitate this GFE accuracy, they really must have an application, credit report, and full client consultation.
+Too many customers have been mislead into believing shopping on rate is the most important thing, when in fact, it's far more important to work with someone who has integrity and provides you with sound counsel on the risks associated with any given mortgage product.

 Below are samples of Loan Costs you should look for whenever you get a GFE from anyone.
 The items with a "*" represent typical third party charges.